-In response to concerns raised by the OCTA Board of Directors and the Taxpayers Oversight Committee responsible for M2 oversight, OCTA will use a shorter term and sequential funding approach for M2 projects.
+In response to concerns raised by the OCTA Board of Directors (Board) and the Taxpayers Oversight Committee responsible for M2 oversight, OCTA will use a shorter termwill use annual calls that serve a smaller programming window (3 years), as well as a and sequential funding approach for M2 projects.
 OCTA expects this new approach to aid in a more timely use of funding and limit the potential for unanticipated project completion delays inherent with long lead time projects.

 Sequential funding is a two step process.
-Step One, also known as the planning phase, includes funding requests for planning/environmental, engineering and right of way engineering activities.
-Step Two, also known as the implementation phase, includes right of way engineering/acquisition and construction activities.
-Right of way engineering can be requested in either the planning or implementation phases.
+Step One, also known as the planning phase, includes funding requests for planning/environmental, engineering and right of wayright-of-way engineering activities.
+Step Two, also known as the implementation phase, includes right of wayright-of-way engineering/acquisition and construction activities.
+Right of wayRight-of-way engineering can be requested in either the planning or implementation phases.
 Projects must complete the planning phase before an agency requests implementation phase funding during a call for projects.
 Exceptions to this rule include the following: